Meet the Iowa Governor's STEM Advisory Council's Operations Team

 Contact Carrie Rankin, email@example.com

-Kari Jastorff, MPA
+Kari Britain, MPA

 Kari is the Program Manager of the Governor's STEM Advisory Council operations center.
-As program manager, she is responsible for the office operations, budget oversight and coordination of communication and efforts among all stakeholders involved with this partnership.
+As program manager, she is responsible for the office operations, budget oversight, contracts and coordination of communication and efforts among all stakeholders involved with this partnership.
 Kari brings with her over 20 years of executive assistant experience in both the public and private sector.
 She also has an academic background in secondary education, office administration and public administration.

-Contact Kari Jastorff, firstname.lastname@example.org
+Contact Kari Britain at firstname.lastname@example.org

-Contact Angel Mendez, email@example.com
+Contact Lindy Ibeling, email@example.com

-Joining the Governor’s STEM Advisory Council team in October 2012, Becky Wilhovsky, a half-time secretary, happily provides clerical support for the STEM Council’s initiative.
+Joining the Governor’s STEM Advisory Council team in October 2012, Becky Meyer, a half-time secretary, happily provides clerical support for the STEM Council’s initiative.
 Prior to this position, Becky was a residence hall secretary as well as a secretary in the University of Northern Iowa’s (UNI) Career Services office.
 Originally from Waterloo, Iowa, she has been with UNI for 12 years.
-Before coming to UNI, she worked for Vocational Rehabilitation, and has years of customer service experience under her belt.
+Before coming to UNI, she worked for Vocational Rehabilitation and has years of customer service experience under her belt.
 In her spare time, Becky enjoys spending time with her furry “child”— her cat.

 For general inquiries, contact us today.